exfinen/mpc-demo-infra/README.md

 4. For MP-SPDZ issues, ensure
   - you've added `MOD = -DGFP_MOD_SZ=5` to `CONFIG.mine`.
   - you've generated certificates for computation parties.
 If not, run `Scripts/setup-ssl.sh` under `../MP-SPDZ`.
   - you've rebuilt the VM.
-If not, run `make semi-party.x` under `../MP-SPDZ`.
+If not, run `make replicated-ring-party.x` under `../MP-SPDZ`.